TrevorStevenson/Project-Euler/README.md

 # Project-Euler
-Solutions in Python to the Project Euler problems
+Solutions in Haskell and Python to the Project Euler problems

 To use them, download the project and open Terminal.